2023 Most Popular Linguistics & Literature Doctor's Degree Schools in the New England Region

 About 33% of the students majoring in comparative literature at the school are women while 67% are male.

-The in-demand doctor’s degree programs at University of Massachusetts Amherst helped the school earn the #2 place on this year’s ranking of the most popular linguistics and comparative literature schools in the New England Region .
-Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.
+You’ll be in good company if you decide to attend University of Massachusetts Amherst.
+It ranked #2 on our 2023 Most Popular Linguistics & Literature Doctor’s Degree Schools in the New England Region list.
+Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.

 Women make up 44% of the comparative literature majors at the school.

-The in-demand doctor’s degree programs at Harvard University helped the school earn the #3 place on this year’s ranking of the most popular linguistics and comparative literature schools in the New England Region .
-Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.
+You’ll be in good company if you decide to attend Harvard University.
+It ranked #3 on our 2023 Most Popular Linguistics & Literature Doctor’s Degree Schools in the New England Region list.
+Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.

 Women make up 82% of the comparative literature majors at the school.

-A rank of #3 on this year’s list means University of Connecticut is a great place for linguistics and comparative literature students working on their doctor’s degree.
-Located in the suburb of Storrs, UCONN is a public college with a fairly large student population.
+Out of the 6 schools in the New England Region that were part of this year’s ranking, University of Connecticut landed the # 3 spot on the list.
+Located in the suburb of Storrs, UCONN is a public college with a very large student population.

 Women make up 45% of the comparative literature majors at the school.